 - Promotility drugs—to help stomach emptying (not used often)

-Surgery or endoscopy may be recommended for more severe cases.
-It may be considered if lifestyle changes and medications do not work.
+Surgery or endoscopy may be advised when GERD is more severe or lifestyle changes and medicine did not help.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.